-In the ACE study, a decision threshold of \$A 50,000 (US\$49,500) per DALY prevented was used to establish whether an intervention was cost-effective or not, which is in line with empirical evidence on what constitutes acceptable value-for-money in Australia.
+In the ACE study, a decision threshold of \$A 50,000 (US\$49,500) per DALY averted was used to establish whether an intervention was cost-effective, which is in line with empirical evidence on what constitutes acceptable value for money in Australia.
 Use of standard methods improves the comparability of results, although lower strength of evidence for many interventions limits the generalizability of findings, and costs can vary.